butames/markdown-cv/index.md

 __Center for Translational Behavioral Science (CTBScience), Florida State University, Tallahassee, FL.__

-As Research Faculty in CTBScience, Dr. Butame has worked on several investigative programs and projects.
-Below are a sampling of the projects and programs and specific responsiblities.
+As Research Faculty at CTBScience, Dr. Butame has worked on several investigative programs and projects.
+Below are a sampling of the projects and programs and specific responsibilities.

 __FLEX Peer Navigation Program__